sagrawalx/tallybot/README.md

 # Todo

+> I like this mysterious nature of tallybot honestly!
+It's like a minor god, to whom you have to pray properly! --Aranya Lahiri

-There are all kinds of things that can and should be done next.
-Here are somethings that are on my radar:
+There are likely numerous problems.
+Here are some things that I'm aware of that can and should be done next:

 * The bot should have more graceful error handling.
+It often "crashes silently."
 * The bot should have better help messages.
-* It would be nice if the bot were easier to set up and/or if it could run on the cloud.
+* It would be nice if the bot were easier to set up, and especially if it could be made to run on the cloud.
 * There are many places where the code could be "cleaner."
 * ...